Robert Beardsley

-Robert Cruce Beardsley (b.
-28 January 1942) is an American oceanographer, focused on observational and numerical model studies of wind-, tidal-, and buoyancy-driven currents, mixing, and air-sea forcing on the continental shelf and marginal seas and on the impact of physical processes on biological processes and ecosystem dynamics.
-He is currently Scientist Emeritus at Woods Hole Oceanographic Institution.
+Robert Cruce Beardsley (28 January 1942 - 16 December 2025) was an American oceanographer, focused on observational and numerical model studies of wind-, tidal-, and buoyancy-driven currents, mixing, and air-sea forcing on the continental shelf and marginal seas and on the impact of physical processes on biological processes and ecosystem dynamics.
+He was Scientist Emeritus at Woods Hole Oceanographic Institution.

-He is an elected fellow of the American Association for the Advancement of Science.
+He was an elected fellow of the American Association for the Advancement of Science.

+He died on 16 December 2025, aged 83.